Georg Wilhelm Friedrich Hegel: Career years

-Jena, Bamberg, Nürnberg (1801–1816)
+Jena, Bamberg, Nuremberg (1801–1816)

 In 1801, Hegel came to Jena at the encouragement of Schelling, who held the position of Extraordinary Professor at the University of Jena.
 Hegel secured a position at the University of Jena as a Privatdozent (unsalaried lecturer) after submitting the inaugural dissertation De Orbitis Planetarum, in which he briefly criticized mathematical arguments that assert that there must exist a planet between Mars and Jupiter.
 Later in the year, Hegel's essay The Difference Between Fichte's and Schelling's System of Philosophy was completed.
 He lectured on "Logic and Metaphysics" and gave lectures with Schelling on an "Introduction to the Idea and Limits of True Philosophy" and facilitated a "philosophical disputorium."
 In 1802, Schelling and Hegel founded the journal Kritische Journal der Philosophie (Critical Journal of Philosophy) to which they contributed until the collaboration ended when Schelling left for Würzburg in 1803.
-In 1805, the university promoted Hegel to the unsalaried position of Extraordinary Professor after he wrote a letter to the poet and minister of culture Johann Wolfgang Goethe protesting the promotion of his philosophical adversary Jakob Friedrich Fries ahead of him.
+In 1805, the university promoted Hegel to the unsalaried position of extraordinary professor after he wrote a letter to the poet and minister of culture Johann Wolfgang von Goethe protesting the promotion of his philosophical adversary Jakob Friedrich Fries ahead of him.
 Hegel attempted to enlist the help of the poet and translator Johann Heinrich Voß to obtain a post at the renascent University of Heidelberg, but he failed.
-To his chagrin, Fries was, in the same year, made Ordinary Professor (salaried).
+To his chagrin, Fries was, in the same year, made ordinary professor (salaried).
 The following February marked the birth of Hegel's illegitimate son, Georg Ludwig Friedrich Fischer (1807–1831), as the result of an affair with Hegel's landlady Christiana Burkhardt née Fischer.
 With his finances drying up quickly, Hegel was under great pressure to deliver his book, the long-promised introduction to his philosophical system.
 Hegel was putting the finishing touches to it, The Phenomenology of Spirit, as Napoleon engaged Prussian troops on 14 October 1806 in the Battle of Jena on a plateau outside the city.
 On the day before the battle, Napoleon entered the city of Jena.
 Hegel recounted his impressions in a letter to his friend Friedrich Immanuel Niethammer:

-I saw the Emperor—this world-soul [Weltseele]—riding out of the city on reconnaissance.
+I saw the Emperor – this world-soul [Weltseele] – riding out of the city on reconnaissance.
 It is indeed a wonderful sensation to see such an individual, who, concentrated here at a single point, astride a horse, reaches out over the world and masters it.